php-dev-br/laravel-doc-pt-br/billing.md

 To retrieve the user's trial ending date, you may use the `trialEndsAt` method.
 This method will return a Carbon date instance if a user is on a trial or `null` if they aren't.
-You may also pass an optional subscription type parameter if you would like to get the trial ending date for a specific subscription other than the default one:
+You may also pass an optional subscription name parameter if you would like to get the trial ending date for a specific subscription other than the default one: